AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 Five pitfalls that kill AI QA rollouts

 1. Overreliance without governance.
 Teams wire up AI test generators without output validation — hallucinated tests pass and poison coverage metrics.
-Fix: mandatory human review, output-validation frameworks, feature-flag gating on all AI-authored tests.
+Fix: mandatory human review, output-validation frameworks, and feature-flag gating on all AI-authored tests.

 KPIs — what to measure on day one

-• Mean time to detect (MTTD) — <4 hours in dev, <1 day in prod.
+• Mean time to detect (MTTD) — under 4 hours in dev, under 1 day in prod.

-• Production incident rate — <0.1 per 10k transactions.
+• Production incident rate — under 0.1 per 10k transactions.

-• MTTR (mean time to recovery) — <1 hour (DORA elite), <4 hours (good).
+• MTTR (mean time to recovery) — under 1 hour (DORA 2024 elite), under 4 hours (good).

 Industries shipping real value in 2026